Intel Core Ultra 9 Processor 285K vs Intel Core i9-12900K

 Frequently Asked Questions

-Intel Core Ultra 9 Processor 285K excels if you value significantly improved power efficiency compared to 14th gen. Intel Core i9-12900K is better if you prioritize elite multi-core performance for rendering, editing, and streaming.
-Pick based on your budget and daily use.
+Intel Core Ultra 9 Processor 285K is the better choice if you prioritize significantly improved power efficiency compared to 14th gen. Intel Core i9-12900K wins if you value elite multi-core performance for rendering, editing, and streaming.
+Both are rated highly (4.6★ vs 4.5★), so consider your specific needs and budget.

 Affiliate disclosure